 The purpose of the following exercises is mainly to get more familiar with SVD and its applications, in particular Multidimensional Scaling (MDS).
-It is recommended to perform the exercises in an RMarkdown
+It is recommended to perform the exercises in an RMarkdown document.

 For a brief introduction to RMarkdown, see Introduction to RMarkdown.